kirandambal/assignment-02/readme.txt

 Detils on example invocation and output:-

-	Binery insertion sort uses Binary rearch to find the appropriate position to insert A[i] among the previously sorted A[0],A[1]......A[i-1] .
+	Binery insertion sort uses Binary search to find the appropriate position to insert A[i] among the previously sorted A[0],A[1]......A[i-1] .

 	 For example